turingschool-examples/post-a-gift/README.md

 **BONUS**
 * You don't _need_ to have a class to achieve the above functionality, but try adding one anyway.
 Make sure you're writing tests for it to.
 What benefit does this give you to use a class vs. storing everything in `script.js`?
 * Submitting the gift form could be a bit more exciting.
 Try implementing this [canvas-confetti npm package](https://www.npmjs.com/package/canvas-confetti) to set off some confetti when the submit button is clicked.
+* Get some more practice with GET requests, and design a way to display the list of all the gifts.
+Remember to focus on clean CSS, and make sure this matches with the overall theme of the application.